 Study Abroad for Spanish Majors

-Spanish majors are strongly encouraged to study abroad at one of the College’s programs in Latin America (Buenos Aires, Argentina; Lima, Peru; or Ecuador) or Spain (La Coruña, León, or Palma de Mallorca).
+Note: Students who begin their study of Spanish above SPAN 301 or 302 do not need to satisfy area 1.
+Instead they should take a third elective to complete the ten-course minimum requirement.
+Spanish majors are strongly encouraged to study abroad at one of the College’s programs in Latin America (Buenos Aires, Argentina; Lima, Peru; or Ecuador) or Spain (La Coruña, León, or Granada).

 Planning Considerations for Study Abroad Students